List of Chicago Fire characters: Gabriela Dawson

 Gabriela "Gabby" Dawson (Seasons 1–6, guest Seasons 7–8) is introduced as the Paramedic EMS in Charge of Ambulance 61, at Firehouse 51.
 Dawson gets in trouble for not strictly following procedure in order to save lives, which leads to her being written up several times and butting heads with Paramedic EMS Chief Hatcher.
 She is partnered with Leslie Shay for much of the first two seasons, and they share a close friendship, but their friendship is strained after a call goes bad.
 Both are well-liked by the all-male crew at 51, who are all very protective of them.
 She transfers to Truck 81 in season 3 after passing firefighter training.

-Off-duty, she runs Molly's, a small bar jointly owned by her, Otis, and Herrmann.
+Off-duty, she runs Molly's, a small bar jointly owned by Otis,and Herrman.
 The bar is also popular with her brother's colleagues from the 21st District and the staff at Chicago Medical Center, whom the paramedics regularly come into contact with.
 She is usually in charge of the food and beverage aspects, while Otis and Herrmann deal with the business and marketing aspects.

 The younger sister of Detective Antonio Dawson, a main character in spin-offs Chicago P.D. and Chicago Justice, Gabby is well known for being able to hold her own in a largely male-dominated occupation and an all-male firehouse; she and Shay are the only women at 51 until Brett is assigned to Ambulance 61 in season 3.